joebeone/brewgeo/README.md

 # brewgeo
-A simple project to demonstrate webs-crapping, geocoding addresses, and building a KML (Google Earth) file from the results
+A simple project to demonstrate web-scrapping, geocoding addresses, and building a KML (Google Earth) file from the results